davidmcfar/labreview/README.md

 - Javascript

 ## Installion
-'Cd' to the location of your choice, and then 'git clone'.
+`Cd` to the location of your choice, and then `git clone`.
 Hack away!

 ## License
 MIT